Support Us Button Widget

 Table of Contents

-Austinites pride themselves on keeping the city sustainable, as Austin has maintained a record of being one of the greenest cities in the US.
+Austinites pride themselves on green living and sustainable shopping — the Capital City has maintained a record of being one of the greenest cities in the US.

-A new study from WalletHub ranked Austin No. 23 most eco-friendly city in the country, and the most sustainable city in the state by 21 places.
-But that doesn’t mean there isn’t room for improvement — the average American generates 36 pounds more waste in December than in other months of the year.
+A new study from WalletHub ranked Austin the No. 26 most eco-friendly city in the country and the most sustainable city in the state.
+However, there’s still room for improvement: The average Austinite generates ~4 pounds of waste per day as of 2022.

-Most locals already have a stockpile of reusable bags, cups, and straws, but here are a few other tips and tricks to keeping Austin green.
+Most locals already have a stockpile of reusable bags, cups, and straws, but here are a few other tips + tricks to keeping Austin green.

 • H-E-B and Central Market | Multiple locations | The bulk bar at your local H-E-B or Central Market is an untapped resource of spices, candy, tea, snacks, coffee, and goodies at your fingertips.

-It’s easy to find businesses to buy, sell, donate, recycle, repair, or rent items through the Austin Reuse Directory — which will populate a map of viable options based on your needs.
-Acting sustainably has never been easier for Austinites.
+It’s easy to find businesses to buy, sell, donate, recycle, repair, or rent items through the Austin Reuse Directory, which will populate a map of viable options based on your needs.

 What are your favorite sustainability hacks?
 Tell us so we can share the love.